dotnet/docs/docs/standard/design-guidelines/general-naming-conventions.md

  ✔️ DO use a numeric suffix to indicate a new version of an existing API, particularly if the existing name of the API is the only name that makes sense (i.e., if it is an industry standard) and if adding any meaningful suffix (or changing the name) is not an appropriate option.

- **X DO NOT** use the "Ex" (or a similar) suffix for an identifier to distinguish it from an earlier version of the same API.
+ ❌ DO NOT use the "Ex" (or a similar) suffix for an identifier to distinguish it from an earlier version of the same API.

  ✔️ DO use the "64" suffix when introducing versions of APIs that operate on a 64-bit integer (a long integer) instead of a 32-bit integer.
 You only need to take this approach when the existing 32-bit API exists; don’t do it for brand new APIs with only a 64-bit version.